programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 ```

 {% include figure.html filename="en-or-agent-based-model-communication-networks-04.png" alt="Two-dimensional grid where each cell is colored based on how many agents are present on it, on a scale of 0 to 3, with lighter yellow colors indicating more agents and darker blue colors indicating fewer agents." caption="Figure 4.
-Color mesh showing the number of agents present on each cell of our grid space" %}
+Color mesh showing the number of agents present on each cell of our grid space." %}

-> _Bonus question 3_:
+> **Bonus question 3**:
-Letters are currently sent to agents in the same cell, representing direct neighbors.
-How could you implement sending letters only to agents who 'live' further away, e.g. with at least a distance of three cells? *Hint*: You will have to define a distance measure on grids.
+> Letters are currently sent to agents in the same cell, representing direct neighbors.
+How could you implement sending letters only to agents who 'live' further away, e.g. with at least a distance of three cells?
+> *Hint*: You will have to define a distance measure on grids.
 See for example this [_Programming Historian_ lesson on similarity measures](https://programminghistorian.org/en/lessons/common-similarity-measures#city-block-manhattan-distance).

 #### 2.5.6 Collecting Data

 So far, at the end of every model run, we've had to write our own code to retrieve the data from the model.
 This has two problems: it isn't very efficient, and it only provides end results.
 If we wanted to know the number of letters each agent has sent and received at every step, we'd have to add this in to the loop of executing steps, and find a way to store that data.

-Since one of the main goals of Agent-Based Modeling is generating data for analysis, `mesa` provides a class which can handle data collection and storage.
+Since one of the main goals of Agent-Based Modeling is generating data for analysis, mesa provides a class which can handle data collection and storage.
 This 'data collector' stores three categories of data: model-level variables, agent-level variables, and tables (which is a catch-all term for everything else).
 Model- and agent-level variables are added to the data collector along with a function for collecting them.
 Model-level collection functions take a model object as an input, while agent-level collection functions take an agent object as an input.

 When the data collector’s `collect` method is called with a model object as its argument, it applies each model-level collection function to the model, and stores the results in a dictionary, linking the value to the current step of the model.
 If the input model is an agent, the method also links the resulting value to the agent’s `unique_id`.